How to Train BERT with an Academic Budget: Combining Efficient Training Methods

 \subsection{Combined Speedup}

-We compare our optimized framework to the official implementation code released by \citet{devlin-etal-2019-bert}.\footnote{\url{https://github.com/tensorflow/models/tree/master/official/nlp/bert}} Table~\ref{tab:backend} shows that using the official code to train a base model could take almost \textit{6 days} under the hardware assumptions described in Section~\ref{sec:problem}, and a large model might require close to \textit{a month} of non-stop computation.
+We compare our optimized framework to the official implementation of \citet{devlin-etal-2019-bert}.\footnote{\url{https://github.com/tensorflow/models/tree/master/official/nlp/bert}} Table~\ref{tab:backend} shows that using the official code to train \bertbase could take almost \textit{6 days} under our hardware assumptions (Section~\ref{sec:problem}), and a large model might require close to \textit{a month} of non-stop computation.
 In contrast, our recipe significantly speeds up training, allowing one to train \bertlarge with the original number of steps (1M) in a third of the time (8 days), or converge in 2-3 days by enlarging the batch size.
-While larger batch sizes do not guarantee convergence to models of equal quality, they are generally recommended in the literature \cite{ott-etal-2018-scaling,Liu2019RoBERTaAR}, and present a more realistic starting point for our next phase (hyperparameter tuning) given our 24-hour constraint.
+While larger batch sizes do not guarantee convergence to models of equal quality, they are generally recommended \cite{ott-etal-2018-scaling,Liu2019RoBERTaAR}, and present a more realistic starting point for our next phase (hyperparameter tuning) given our 24-hour constraint.

+We also conduct an ablation study of engineering improvements in our model.
+Table~\ref{tab:ablation_study} shows that efficient implementation gains an additional 1.75 hours (out of 24) for training operations, which would have otherwise been wasted.